Most Famous Metal Bands and Their Logos

 Logo Gojira

 The minimalist style of Gojira’s logo is a true signature of the band.
 The name appears in elongated, slightly blurred letters, vaguely reminiscent of cave paintings.
 The inscription looks mysterious, as if carved by ancient people on cave walls.
-The group advocates environmental protection, addressing ecology and natural balance in their songs.
-The simplicity of the forms reflects internal harmony and tranquility, contrasting with the heaviness of their musical compositions.
+The group advocates environmental protection and addresses ecological issues and the natural balance in their songs.
+The simplicity of the forms reflects internal harmony and tranquility, in contrast to the heaviness of their musical compositions.

 Mastodon